davefancher/ReactReduxWorkshop/readme.md

 Here we've changed ```HelloWorld``` to accept a parameter named ```props```.
 This name is by convention. ```props``` represents an object that contains all of the data passed down to the component, in this case, the ```firstName``` and ```lastName``` values.

 So how do those values get passed to the component?
 Simple.
-We add them as attributes to the JSX element!
+We add them as attribute-like arguments to the JSX element!

 ```javascript
 ReactDOM.render(